Unix Timestamp Converter

 What is a Unix timestamp?

-The number of seconds elapsed since January 1, 1970 at 00:00 UTC.
-A single integer is unambiguous across time zones, which is why databases and APIs prefer it.
+The number of seconds elapsed since 1 January 1970 at 00:00 UTC.
+A single integer is unambiguous across time zones and trivial to compare or subtract, which is why databases, APIs and log formats prefer it over written-out dates.

 How do I tell seconds from milliseconds?